Free • Fast • Privacy-first

 Adjust the sliders for any of the 8 filter types (blur, brightness, contrast, grayscale, hue-rotate, invert, saturate, sepia).
 All filters combine into a single filter property.
 The preview updates in real-time, and you can copy the generated CSS code to use in your stylesheets.

-Can I combine multiple CSS filters?
+Can I combine multiple CSS filters together?

 What is the difference between filter and backdrop-filter?